 Managing your condition

-Education Programmes for Patients (EPP Cymru) offers a free six-week course (one two-and-a-half hour session per week) to teach people with long-term conditions how to cope at home.
+Education Programmes for Patients (EPP Cymru) offers a a range of short courses to teach people with long-term conditions how to cope at home.

 The courses are run throughout Wales by volunteer tutors who have personal experience of living with a long-term health condition.